jlengstorf/code.lengstorf.com/content/drafts/learn-ramda-pt4.md

 //=> [{"test": "foo"}, {"test": "bar"}]
 ```

+{{% code-caption %}}
+  You can also [play with this example](https://goo.gl/JqfN6F) on the Ramda <abbr title="Read-Eval-Print Loop">REPL</abbr>.
+{{% /code-caption %}}

 ## Create an Object With Only the Data We Need for Each Image

 Accessing the data in the Instagram response as-is would be pretty brittle What if Instagram changes `images.low_resolution` to `images.small`?
 Or renames `user.username` to `user.display_name`?

-If we're accessing the data directly, we have to update every place in our code that uses it.
-In a complex app, this could lead to a lot of work — not to mention leaving room for missed updates and the bugs that follow.
+**If we're accessing the data directly, we have to update every place in our code that uses it.** In a complex app, this could lead to a lot of work — not to mention leaving room for missed updates and the bugs that follow.

 So instead, we're going to create a smaller, simpler object that uses _only_ the data we need.
 This is easy to update, and if the API response changes in the future, we only need to update a single function to make the app compatible.
 (This also allows us to write automated tests that will fail if the API response changes, eliminating our need to manually check the response.)